Sign In Forgot Password

 Interested in a smaller in-person service opportunity?

 • HOME-HOSTED WATCH PARTIES: Gather with a handful of other members and friends in a backyard (maybe yours?) and stream the service together.
-We will assist you in gathering High Holiday Prayer Books for your group.
+If you give us enough lead time, we will assist you in gathering High Holiday Prayer Books for your group.

 • FAMILY EXPERIENCE: Bring the whole family to find hope, healing, and joy at our High Holiday Family Experience— on Rosh Hashanah at 3:00 pm (followed by a community walk to a local Park for Tashlich) and on Yom Kippur at 2:00 pm.
 Sign-up is not required for this service.